Cremation Diamonds Buyer’s Guide: What Should You Pay?

 Like diamonds made from cremation ashes, they are considered synthetic or lab-grown diamonds.
 But they are still certified as authentic diamonds.

 The process is similar to the one described for cremation ashes.
-First, the hair is exposed to high heat in order to isolate the carbon.

 How to Order a Cremation Diamond?